a-rahimi/parallel-training/parallelism.md

 where  $S$ is the number of stages, $B$ is the number of mini-batches, $x_s^b$ is the output of stge $s$ on mini-batch $b$, and $z_s^b$ is the corresponding backward iterate. $F_s$ and $B_s$ are the forward and backward operators for stage $s$.
+See the appendix for formal definitions of the forward and backward operators.

 ### Formal definitions of distributed schedules